NHRA - National Hot Rod Association

 NHRA

-Schafer began his racing career in 1952, attending his city’s police department sanctioned “street racing.”
-In 1961 Schafer and some associates formed the New Mexico Timing Association, which led to a very aggressive, revenue sale program which furnished the funds to build Albuquerque Dragway.
-Schafer was elected President of the NMTA and the new track began operation in the spring of 1964 where he managed the rack until 1974 that’s when the bond issue and improvements were paid off.
+Schafer began his racing career in 1952, attending his city’s police department-sanctioned “street racing.”
+In 1961, Schafer and some associates formed the New Mexico Timing Association, which led to a very aggressive, revenue-generating program that furnished the funds to build Albuquerque Dragway.
+Schafer was elected President of the NMTA, and the new track began operation in the spring of 1964 where he managed the track until 1974 that’s when the bond issue and improvements were paid off.

 nhra